 While prescription opioids are highly effective at relieving some types of pain, the drugs have a high potential for addiction — even when used as directed.

-Physical signs and symptoms of opioid abuse can include:
+Physical signs and symptoms of opiate and opioid abuse can include:

 A 2018 study found that for every additional week that patients take prescription opioids such as codeine, oxycodone or hydrocodone, their likelihood of abusing the drugs increases by 20 percent.
 Each time a prescription was refilled, the chance of misuse rose by 44 percent.
 The patients included in the study did not have a history of opioid misuse or ongoing treatment with opioids.